kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Iterator

+#### Introduction
-The iterator pattern is a design pattern that provides a means for the elements of an aggregate object to be accessed sequentially without knowledge of its structure.<br>
-This allows traversing of lists, trees and other structures in a standard manner.<br><br>
+The iterator pattern is a design pattern that provides a means for the elements of an aggregate object to be accessed sequentially without knowledge of its structure.
+This allows traversing of lists, trees and other structures in a standard manner.
+#### Structure
 Straightforward solution:
-#### Structure
 * Interface Interator<br>
    * public boolean hasNext();
    * public Object next();